roytam1/msdos-player/readme.txt

 CPU 8086/286/386/486/Pentium4, RAM 1MB/16MB/32MB, LIM EMS 32MB (Hardware EMS),
-PC BIOS, DMA Controller (dummy), Interrupt Controller, System Timer, Parallel I/O (LPT1-3), Serial I/O (COM1-4), Real Time Clock + CMOS Memory, MDA/CGA CRTC + Status Register, Keyboard Controller (A20 Line Mask, CPU Reset), and 2-Button Mouse
+PC BIOS, DMA Controller (dummy), Interrupt Controller, System Timer, Parallel I/O (LPT1-3), Serial I/O (COM1-4), Real Time Clock + CMOS Memory, MDA/CGA CRTC + Status Register, EGA/VGA Registers (dummy), Keyboard Controller (A20 Line Mask, CPU Reset), and 2-Button Mouse

 NOTE:
 - Graphic/Sound hardwares are NOT implemented.
 - DMA Controller is implemented, but FDC and HDC are not connected.
+- EGA/VGA Registers are implemented, but they affects nothing to text screen.
 - Parallel I/O is implemented and the output data is written to the file "Year-Month-Day_Hour-Minute-Second.PRN" created in the TEMP directory.
 - Serial I/O is implemented and can be connected to the host's COM ports.